varunajmera0/whoopee/README.md

 This project is combination of django and react native.

-This project generates #hashtags and caption based on your image with help of Azure Computer Vision API.
+This project generates #hashtags and captions|quotes based on your image with help of Azure Computer Vision API.

 This project uses lottie-react-native which provided by Airbnb.
 ```